sykhangdha/MangaViewer/README.md

 ## To be Added

 - ~Show dates for when chapters have been added~ *Added but not yet available in the release until other features are ready
-- Notification system for when new chapters are released
 - Add way to detect alternative naming methods for chapters(currently folder names for chapters must be Ch.
 1 for example)
-- Create starter theme that can be easily modified to work with the viewer

 ## Installation